 To be honest, the respond to Hertlein is the most challenging one I did among all the responses.
 At the first touch of code, the results are unpredictable.
 There are always some unexpected errors or shape coming out.
 After a few times of experimenting, I finally figured out some patterns to play with it.
 As long as I understand some basic rules, the creation process, mimicking Hertlein’s style, becomes intriguing.
-I use flower as the theme of this response and the result comes out satisfying.
+I use the flower as the theme of this response and the result comes out satisfying.

-The coding strategy and the logic can be quite difficult.
+The coding strategy and logic can be quite difficult.
 For example, there are 4 groups of lines rotating in the second piece to create a sunflower.
 For the petals, there is a long pale yellow line at the bottom, giving the base color, while a short black line on the top to create transparency and moving rhythm.
-For the bud, similarly, there are the dark yellow lines for base color and the black short lines for texture.
+For the bud, similarly, there are the dark yellow lines for the base color and the black short lines for texture.
 Not only complicated elements, the time frame that controls how fast the computer draws also matter.
 A really fast pace of drawing will miss the perfect stage of the flower, coming out some sketchy geometric patterns instead of the flower.
-Similar to other pieces, it takes time to wait and find the best time to take the screenshot of the flower.
-Also, I used some color scheme to make the artificial flower more flower-like.
+Similar to other pieces, it takes time to wait and catch the best time to take a screenshot of the flower.
+Also, I used some color schemes to make the artificial flower more flower-like.
 I love using black backgrounds and colored lines on the top.
-It creates more visual contrasts and emphasises.
+It creates more visual contrasts and emphasizes.